dynatrace-partners/TechLab-Environment-Automation/README.md

 5. Optional: ActiveGates - An ActiveGate is not required to complete these exercises but depending on your install and security requirements you may also require a Cluster and/or Environment ActiveGate.
 For more info see [When do I need to install an ActiveGate?](https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-activegate/basic-concepts/when-do-i-need-to-install-an-activegate/)
 6. [Postman](https://www.postman.com/downloads/) installed
 7. You need to clone or copy the content of this GitHub repo to your local disk!
+8. An api endpoint.
+I recommend using [webhook,site](https://webhook.site)
+9. Your email address

 ## Preparation